There are a lot of ways that you can remove paint. Some ways are better than others.

 However, an important thing to note here is that the heat also softens the surface underneath the paint as well.

 And if the surface is made from flammable material, such as wood, then a fire could easily break out.

-Painted metal (that you intend to remove paint from) is the best material to have underneath your paint because it can withstand intense flames.
+Painted metal (that you intend to remove paint from) is the best material to have underneath your paint because it can withstand the intense flames of a blowtorch.

 How to Use A Torch for Removing Old Paint Off?

-If you’re ready to get started, then gather the necessary tools and materials.
+If you’re ready to get started with the torch paint removal process, gather the necessary tools and materials first.

-They include the torch, wire brush, paint scraper, medium-grit sandpaper, and lacquer thinner.
+They include the blowtorch, wire brush, paint scraper, medium-grit sandpaper, and lacquer thinner.

 Below are the six steps for using a propane torch to remove paint from a nonflammable surface safely.

 Maintain a distance of at least six inches from the metal plate or pipe surface to burn old paint off the metal.